kyleromero98/CS-118/README.md

 # CS-118
-The work that was done for completion of the CS35L course at UCLA taught by Professor Peter Reiher.
+The work that was done for completion of the CS118 course at UCLA taught by Professor Songwu Lu.
 This work was uploaded for professional purposes and is not intended to be used by other students at UCLA.
 If you are a UCLA student taking this course, looking at my solutions is done at your own risk.